bensheldon/activerecord-has_some_of_many/README.md

 You can read more about these types of queries on [Benito Serna's "Fetching the top n per group with a lateral join with rails"](https://bhserna.com/fetching-the-top-n-per-group-with-a-lateral-join-with-rails.html).

+## Compatibility

+This gem is only compatible with databases that offer `LATERAL` joins within Active Record.
+As far as I'm aware, that is **only Postgres**.

+This gem is not necessary on SQLite, as SQLite will perform lateral-like behavior on join queries by default.
+MySQL has support for lateral queries, but they are not yet implemented in Active Record.

 ## Usage

 Add to your gemfile, and run `bundle install`: